drzln/heimdizzy/README.md

 A powerful deployment tool for container-based services with built-in support for Kubernetes, GitOps, and advanced Rust tooling.

+**📢 Note: Heimdizzy is now primarily used through GitHub Actions workflows for automated deployments.
+For new services, use the [GitHub Actions templates](../../../.github/README.md) instead of manual CLI deployment.**

 ## Features

 - 🚀 **Multi-environment deployments** - Development, staging, and production